Manage resource requirements

 The Skill requirements icon indicates that skill tags have been added to the work item.
 Hover the mouse over the icon to view the required skills and their priority.
 Note that the work card must be in medium or large display size for the icon to be visible.

 The circles indicate the number of resources required to complete the work.
 When work is unallocated, the circles are blue with a dashed outline.
 When a resource has been allocated, the resource’s avatar is displayed.
-Note: The work card must be in large display size for the circles to be visible.
+Note that the work card must be in large display size for the circles to be visible.

 On the work details page, view the resource requirements in the Resources section.